Arjay123/django-react-playground/README.md

 An easy way to do this is to create a local file with your production secrets and add it to the .gitignore file.
 For example in my [Django Production Settings](app/app/settings/prod_settings.py), I pull my PostgresSQL password from a local file.

 # TODO
-- [x] DjangoCon US 2016 - Django and React: Perfect Together by Jack McCloy: https://www.youtube.com/watch?v=zYHv6U86X0Y

-> I watched this talk to get a baseline idea of how Django hooks up to React and take notes on things that I need to learn further before attemping to create my own app.

 - [x] What is Babel?
 - [x] What is Webpack?
 - [x] What is Redux, is it needed for django-react?